Space48/magedbm2/README.md

 ## Compatibility

-magedbm2 is compatible with PHP 7.0+ and requires `exec` and `passthru` functions to create and import database backups.
+magedbm2 requires PHP 7.0+ with permission to run the `exec` and `passthru` functions to create and import database backups.

 ## Installation